Greatest Hits Radio South: History

+Jack FM rebranded and joined the network on 30 October 2023 after being acquired by Bauer.

+In March 2024, Wave 105 merged with Greatest Hits Radio South, but retained additional opt outs for breakfast and afternoon shows in the interim.

 Programming

 During the week most programming is shared with the Greatest Hits Radio network.
 A regional three-hour afternoon show is broadcast from studios in Segensworth near Fareham by former Spire FM presenter Martin Starke.
+Until December 2024, the former Wave 105 area retained an opt out breakfast show hosted by Rick Jackson and an afternoon show hosted by Mark Collins.

 Each localised area in the South has their own latest local news, weather and travel news updates.